j3j5/twitterapio/README.md

 Open up the `config.php` included with the package and set there all your consumer keys and tokens.

-Alternatively, you can set your own config array and use it to overwrite the config file.
+Alternatively, you can set your own config array and use it to overwrite the config file when you create the first instance of TwitterApio.
 The twitter config must be as follows:

 ```php